izelbo129/render-what-I-see/README.md

 ## Usage

 After installation, a Render Tab will appear on your "n" menu on the 3D view.
-Simply click this and press "Sync Visibility"
+Simply click this and press "Sync Camera Visibility"

 TODO: